How Accident History Affects Car Value

 • Trigger dealer trade-in reductions

 Sometimes the first sign appears years later.
 A driver preparing to trade in their vehicle may suddenly learn its value is thousands lower due to a single reported collision.
+That’s why car accident resale value impact should always be calculated before purchase, not after.
+The real impact shows up later, when it’s time to sell or trade in.

 Final Verdict